-Patrick Armstrong is a 16 year old patient who has known asthma.
+Patrick Armstrong is a 16-year-old patient who has known asthma.
 Today while experiencing an asthma attack, he attempted to drive himself to the hospital.
 His breathing worsened on the way, so he pulled over and called 911.

-Level 4 requires a "Scene Size-Up," "Primary Survey," "Secondary Assessment" and "Reassessment" based on the National Registry of Emergency Technicians Advanced Level Psychomotor Exam.
+Level 4V requires a "Scene Size-Up," "Primary Survey," "Secondary Assessment," and "Reassessment," based on the National Registry of Emergency Technicians Advanced Level Psychomotor Exam.
+In addition, in State 5, students will set up our virtual ARISE mechanical ventilator to prepare for an interfacility transport of this mechanically ventilated patient.

-Note: To emphasize the clinical criteria of a 15 minute time limit, timers are in place so that if a student does not make a Transport decision within 10 minutes, they receive a warning.
+Note: To emphasize the clinical criteria of a 15-minute time limit, timers are in place so that if a student does not make a Transport decision within 10 minutes, they receive a warning.
 If they do not make a Transport decision within 15 minutes, they will automatically be exited from the scenario.